cccbr/online-documents/content/docs/020-markdown/index.md

 Note the following points:

 - The heading row is emboldened (although that may not be true for all flavours of Markdown).
-- The second heading row under must contain three or more dashes in each column.
+- The second heading row must contain three or more dashes in each column.
 - The colons in this row determine the text alignment:
 	- Colon on left for left alignment (this is the default if no colons).
 	- Colon on the right for right alignment (not shown here).
-	- Colon either end for centered text.
+	- Colons either end for centered text.
 - A column will take the width of the longest cell.
 - Alternate data rows are rendered with a light grey background.